jhvanderschee/hugocodex/content/en/add-ons/new-window-fix-2.md

 ### Introduction

-According to many site owners, external links should open in a new window.
+According to many site owners, external links and PDF's should open in a new window.
 Markdown makes it relatively hard to specify this.
 This script automates this for you, so you do not have to worry about this.

 ### How it works

-This script detects external links.
+This script detects external links and PDF's.
 It automagically adds 'target="_blank"' to these links.
 This is done by the following code.

 [expand]

 ```
 {{ $link := .Destination }}
-{{ $isRemote := strings.HasPrefix $link "http" }}
+{{ $isRemote := (or (strings.HasPrefix $link "http") (in (lower $link) ".pdf")) }}
 {{- if not $isRemote -}}
   {{ $url := urls.Parse .Destination }}
   {{- if $url.Path -}}